RPA Ultra – Advanced Rubber Process Analyzer Rheometer

 Burst Strength Tester for Fabric

-GenBurst is designed to test anti-rupture strength of variety of materials such as leather, paper and fabric.
-The unit tests the resistance of specimens to bursting using a hydraulic diaphragm bursting tester.
+GenBurst is the Burst Strength Tester designed to test anti-rupture strength of variety of materials such as leather, paper and fabric.

 Read more